Skip to main content

 Build

-Lying (Side) Quadriceps Stretch fits well after workouts or during recovery sessions.
-You can make it easier by using a strap or towel around your ankle, or by slightly reducing how far you pull the heel back.
-To increase the stretch, gently move the knee a bit farther behind you while keeping your hips steady, always stopping before discomfort.
+Adequate quadriceps flexibility also supports knee joint function and recovery, particularly after lower-body training or injury (Kuenze et al., 2014).
+This stretch fits well after workouts or during recovery sessions.
+You can make it easier by using a strap around your ankle, or increase intensity by gently moving the knee farther behind you while keeping your hips stacked — always stopping before discomfort.

-How to Perform the Lying (Side) Quadriceps Stretch
+How to perform the Lying (Side) Quadriceps Stretch

 1. Lie on your left side on a mat with your legs stacked and knees bent slightly.